hirseboy/DWD-Weather-Data-Converter/README.md

 ## Qt-Creator

-Open the pro-file in Qt-Creator under '/build/qt'.
+Open the pro-file in Qt-Creator under `/build/qt`.
 Compile with MSVC 2019 or gcc

 ## cmake

-Just go to '/build/cmake' and call under windows: 'build_x64_with_pause.bat' or run under Linux 'build.sh'
+Just go to `/build/cmake` and call under windows: `build_x64_with_pause.bat` or run under Linux `build.sh`

 # Screenshots